slowernews/wisdom-tldr/chapters/chapter_3_action.md

 “A world constructed from the familiar is the world in which there's nothing to learn.”
 In shaping what we see, filter bubbles show us a distorted map and not the terrain

-"Life is understood backwards, but must be lived forwards." -- Kierkegaard
+> *'Life is understood backwards, but must be lived forwards.' -- Kierkegaard*

 > *'We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started.' -- Henry Ward Beecher*